 Two types of questions in process items begin with what.
 The first requests basic information on key processes and how they work.
-The second asks you to report key findings, plans, objectives, goals, or measures.
+The second type of what question asks you to report key findings, plans, objectives, goals, or measures.

 Responding to Results Items